flawlez18/kubernetes-projects/kubernetes/daemonsets/README.md

 #access prometheus in the browser
 kubectl -n monitoring port-forward svc/prometheus-k8s 9090
+then go to localhost:9090 to access prometheus page

+The go to status --> targets to see that node exporter has been picked up automatically
 ```
 See the Daemonset communications on the Prometheus [targets](http://localhost:9090/targets) page